Megaproject: Specialized government agencies

-In 2024, the Federal Highway Administration wrote, that prior to the enactment of SAFETEA-LU in August 2005, projects with over $1 billion in construction costs were designated as "Mega Projects" and that the term "Mega Project" has been eliminated and replaced with the term "Major Project.
-Megaprojects attract significant public attention because of substantial impacts on communities, environment, and budgets, and the high costs involved.
+In 2024, the Federal Highway Administration wrote, that prior to the enactment of SAFETEA-LU in August 2005, projects with over $1 billion in construction costs were designated as "Mega Projects" and that the term "Mega Project" has been eliminated and replaced with the term "Major Project."

 In the UK, the Major Projects Authority which as of 2025 is called Infrastructure and Projects Authority is handling large government projects.

-In Canada, the Major Projects Office's role focusses on projects designated by the government as "national interest projects".
+In Canada, the Major Projects Office's role focuses on projects designated by the government as "national interest projects".

 Rationale

 The logic on which many of the typical megaprojects are built is the promise of collective benefits; for example electricity for everybody (who can pay), road access (for those that have cars), etc. They may also serve as a means to open frontiers.
 Megaprojects attract significant public attention because of substantial impacts on communities, environment, and budgets, and the high costs involved.

 As of 2008 new types of megaprojects had been identified that no longer follow the old models of being singular and monolithic in their purposes, but have become quite flexible and diverse, such as waterfront redevelopment schemes that seem to offer something to everybody.
 However, just like the old megaprojects, these also foreclose "upon a wide variety of social practices, reproducing rather than resolving urban inequality and disenfranchisement".
 Because of their plethora of land uses "these mega-projects inhibit the growth of oppositional and contestational practices".
 The collective benefits that are often the underlying logic of a mega-project, are here reduced to an individualized form of public benefit.